redhat-developer-adoption-emea/cloud-native-developer-series-guides/app-config.md

     --labels=app=catalog
 ~~~

+> The `--param` parameter provides a value for the template parameters.
+The recommended approach is
+> not to provide any value for username and password and allow the template to generate a random value for
+> you due to security reasons.
+In this lab in order to reduce typos, a fixed value is provided for username and
+> password.

-Now you can move on to configure the Inventory and Catalog service to use these PostgreSQL databases.
+Now you can move on to configure the Catalog service to use these PostgreSQL databases.

 #### Externalize WildFly Swarm (Inventory) Configuration